What is a firmness scale?

 You should consider the following general guidelines when choosing the right degree of firmness:

-- Your height also plays a role.
-If you are very tall, you may require a firmer mattress.
+• Your height also plays a role, and very tall people may require a firmer mattress.

 But, since you also need to consider height, build, and prefered sleeping position, we can only give general guidelines and you still need to consider everything on a case-by-case basis.